 Roundtable discussion: Irish Theatrical Diaspora Project,” NUI Galway, 18 April, 2009.

 Chair, Roundtable discussion, "Irish Literature Anthologies: Past, Present, and Future," American Conference for Irish Studies, NUI Galway, Ireland, 10 June 2009.

 "Synge, Irish Theater, and the New York Stage," keynote address, J. M. Synge Summer School, Wicklow, Ireland, 30 June 2008.

 "The Beckett Festival -- National and International," presentation at the Dublin Theatre Festival, Project Arts Center, Dublin, 5 October 2007.

 “Beckett, Keaton, and Morton Gould,” Irish Lecture Series, University of New Mexico, 16 November 2006.

-“The Abbey Theater Style and Lower Manhattan,” LASIL Conference, Prague, CZ, 26 July 2005.
+"The Abbey Theater Style and Lower Manhattan," IASIL Conference, Prague, CZ, 26 July 2005.

-Chair, “Past Presidents of ACIS and Irish Studies Issues and Opportunities,” ACTS Conference, Notre Dame University, 15 April 2005.
+Chair, "Past Presidents of ACIS and Irish Studies Issues and Opportunities," ACIS Conference, Notre Dame University, 15 April 2005.

-Chair, “Irish Writing and the Public Sphere,” Modem Language Association, Phildelphia, PA, 30 December 2004.
+Chair, "Irish Writing and the Public Sphere," Modern Language Association, Philadelphia, PA, 30 December 2004.

 "Creative Advocacy of Arts and Sciences in Increasingly Professional Higher Education," Council of Colleges of Arts and Sciences, San Antonio, TX, 11 November 2004.